Kilimanjaro Lemosho Hike - 10 Days

 Arrive at any time and make your way to your included airport transfer to your hotel.
 Later today you will meet your guide and other guests who are to trek The Lemosho route.
 Later, enjoy a welcome dinner and unwind before we set off tomorrow!

-Meals: Dinner
+Meals: None.

-Accommodation: Salinero Hotel or simialr
+Accommodation: Salinero Hotel (boutique 4 star) or similar.

 • Day 2